microsoft/pxt-calliope/docs/courses/csintro/algorithms/project.md

 # Project: Fidget Cube

 ![Sample fidget cube](/static/courses/csintro/algorithms/fidgetcube.jpg)

 A fidget cube is a little cube with something different that you can manipulate on each surface.
 There are buttons, switches, and dials, and people who like to “fidget” find it relaxing to push, pull, press, and play with it.
 In this project, students are challenged to turn the micro:bit into their very own “fidget cube”.

 Show students some examples of fidget cubes:
-* Original Kickstarter Fidget Cube - https://www.kickstarter.com/projects/antsylabs/fidget-cube-a-vinyl-desk-toy  (there is a funny video showing the fidget cube in action).
+* Original Kickstarter Fidget Cube - [Fidget Cube: A Vinyl Desk Toy](https://www.kickstarter.com/projects/antsylabs/fidget-cube-a-vinyl-desk-toy) (there is a funny video showing the fidget cube in action).

 ## Discussion questions

 * Do any of your students fidget?
 * What kinds of things do they fidget with?
 Spinning pens, fidget spinners, rings, coins?
 * There are many different versions of fidget cubes available now.
 Do any students have any?